-Figure 3 shows the impact of the new data on d/u and \bar{d}/\bar{u} ratios at a scale of $Q^2=10~{\rm GeV^2}$.
-The results are compared with the CJ15 light quark and antiquark ratios.
-In the CJ15 analysis, the E866 data provided the strongest constraints for the light-antiquarks and the larger-x region (x > 0.3) was essentially left unconstrained by data.
-As a result, the CJ15 analysis was performed with a more rigid parametrization of the light-antiquarks, and d/\bar{u} ratio was forced to approach 1 as $x \to 1$.
-The new data from SeaQuest adds significant constraints on the d/\bar{u} with a larger reach in x and allowed us to relax the parametrization used in CJ22, which does not prescribe the large x behavior of the \bar{d}/\bar{u} ratio.
-The CJ22 fit obtains a \bar{d}/\bar{u} ratio that keeps increasing until $x \approx 0.25$ in the region where E866 data would have required a sharp drop.
-At $x \gtrsim 0.25$, the ratio naturally starts decreasing, but remains above 1 within uncertainties, as is also the case for the d/\bar{u} ratio obtained by the CT [8] and JAM [9] collaborations after inclusion of the SeaQuest data in their global fit.
+light-antiquarks, and $\overline{d}/\overline{u}$ ratio was forced to approach 1 as $x \to 1$.
+The new data from SeaQuest adds significant constraints on the $\overline{d}/\overline{u}$ with a larger reach in x and allowed us to relax the parametrization used in CJ22, which does not prescribe the large x behavior of the $\overline{d}/\overline{u}$ ratio.
+Fits where only the parametrization was changed but no new data added were performed as part of the CJ15-a analysis [10] (but are not shown here for visual clarity) and will help disentangling the effects of the change in parametrization and of the new experimental constraints.

+The CJ22 fit obtains a d/\bar{u} ratio that keeps increasing until $x \approx 0.25$ in the region where the E866 data alone would have required a sharp drop, as evidenced by the CJ15-a fit that left the ratio free to drop below 1 as rapidly as needed (see the green curve in Fig. 5 of Ref.
+[10]).
+At $x \gtrsim 0.25$, the CJ22 antiquark ratio also naturally starts decreasing (in order to accommodate both the E866 and the new SeaQuest data, which by itself would be also consistent with a flatter result) but remains above 1 within uncertainties because of the pull exerted by the new SeaQuest data.
+This is also the case for the \bar{d}/\bar{u} ratio obtained by the CT [8] and JAM [9] collaborations after inclusion of the SeaQuest data in their global fit.
 At $x \lesssim 0.2$ the antiquark ratio is driven by the STAR data slightly below the CJ15 result, but remains compatible with the latter.

-Turning to the light quark ratio displayed in the left panel of Figure 3, one can see that the CJ15 d/u ratio remains decidedly above 0 at large x, with a central value extrapolated to x = 1 of 0.09 ± 0.03 .
+Turning to the light quark ratio displayed in the left panel of Fig. 3, one can see that the CJ15 d/u ratio remains decidedly above 0 at large x, with a central value extrapolated to x = 1 of 0.09 \pm 0.03.
 On the contrary, in the CJ22 analysis, the ratio approaches 0 within uncertainties as $x \to 1$.
-This is due to the anticorrelation between the d/\bar{u} and d/u induced by the lepton pair production data, and evidenced in Eq.
-(22), that was discussed earlier: the increase of d/\bar{u} in the medium x region, which is allowed by the more flexible CJ15-a and CJ22 parametrizations, and further driven by the increased kinematic reach of the SeaQuest data in the latter, has caused a decrease in d/u in the large x region.
-The CJ15 non-zero d/ulimit was thus the result of a parametrization bias that also underestimated the nominal uncertainty band.
-With this bias removed, the new result is compatible with the recent d/u fits performed by Alëkhin, Kulagin and Petti [52, 53], that have a similar large-x theoretical setup and data coverage (except for the SeaQuest and STAR data).
+This is due to the anticorrelation between the \bar{d}/\bar{u} and d/u induced by the lepton pair production data, and evidenced in Eq.
+(22), that was discussed earlier: the increase of d/\bar{u} in the medium x region, which is allowed by the more flexible CJ15-a and CJ22 parametrizations, and further driven by the increased kinematic reach of the SeaQuest data in the latter, has caused a decrease in d/uin the large x region.
+This is purely an effect of the more flexible parametrization adopted here, as confirmed by the d/u ratio obtained in the CJ15-a analysis, which is only very marginally smaller than in the CJ22 fit and is not displayed in the figure for visual clarity.
+The CJ15 nonzero d/u limit was thus the result of a parametrization bias that also underestimated the nominal uncertainty band.
+With this bias removed, the new result is compatible with the recent d/u fits performed by Alëkhin, Kulagin and Petti [52,53], that have a similar large-x theoretical setup and data coverage (except for the SeaQuest and STAR data).